 Environmental engineering consultants may have broad-based knowledge and experience or be specialized in a particular area of...

-Students attending school as chemical engineering majors typically earn a Bachelor of Science degree in Chemical Engineering....
+Students attending school as chemical engineering majors typically earn a Bachelor of Science (BS) degree in chemical...

 - Online Chemical Engineering Degree Program Summaries